 Texas chili is supposed to be all about the meat and chili peppers with no other flavors that would dominate the bowl.
 According to former ICS president, Carol Hancock, there is no consensus on how this rule originated, "It's just the way it is."

-For more soup ideas, take a look at these soup recipes!
+For more soup ideas, try my Cuban-Style Black Beans, or take a look at these soup recipes!

 - Sear Steaks